jacoblapworth/akahu-sdk-swift/.kss/README.md

 The main `index.hbs` file holds the root handlebars template.
 It pulls in a number of partials from the `kss/builder/extends` folder to build up our documentation.
 A few key points to understanding this file are below.

 - Cards are automatically populated on all pages with children unless whitelisted by the `{{ifStyleguide pageName}}` helper.
-This currently filters out the 'Building Blocks' and 'Working With XUI' pages.
+This currently filters out the 'Working With XUI' page.
 - The 'Jump to' menu is automatically created on every page with sections and no children.
 - A helper `{{renderSectionInMarkdown sectionName}}` can be used to parse any test through `marked` to format as markdown.
 Currently only used with introductions but flexible enough to be used elsewhere.
 - If a section is marked to have a React component associated with it, this is rendered with a generated URL to link to the React documentation.